-To move forward with a wrongful death case, it must be proved that your loved one’s death was the result of wrongful acts or negligence of the defendant.
+To move forward with a wrongful death case, it must be proved that your loved one’s death resulted from wrongful acts or negligence of the defendant.
 For example, in a medical malpractice case, if your loved one’s chances of survival were less than 50% before the responsible party's actions, then a wrongful death claim may not be valid.

 Under California law, a justifiable homicide does not qualify as a probable wrongful death case.
 The family will not file a wrongful death case if someone is killed while committing a crime.
 If someone commits suicide while under the care of a responsible party in charge of their safety, the accused party can be held liable if the actions and negligence of that party aided the suicide.Who Can Pursue a Wrongful Death Claim?

 Surviving family members or heirs of the deceased victim can bring forth a wrongful death case.
 Individuals can sue the responsible party for monetary damages.
 Designated parties can pursue a wrongful death claim, which includes the following:

 - Domestic Partners

 - Putative Spouse (someone who was not legally married to the decedent but has the belief that a marriage was entered in good faith)

-- Minor children (any child who lived in the decedent’s home for 180 days before the death if the decedent provided at least 50% support)
+- Minor children (any child who lived in the decedent's home for 180 days before the death of the decedent provided at least 50% support)

 While money cannot truly compensate you for the death of your loved one, your recovery can ease the financial sufferings that result from the loss.
 Surviving family members of a decedent may be entitled to the full ing:

 - Funeral and burial expenses